substratusai/kubeai/docs/how-to/configure-text-generation-models.md

 ```

 ## Install a Text Generation Model using kubectl
-You can use the Model CRD directly to install a model using `kubectl apply -f model.yaml`.
+You can use the Model Custom Resource directly to install a model using `kubectl apply -f model.yaml`.

 ### Install Text Generation Model using CPU

-Apply the following Model CRD to install the Gemma 2 2B model using Ollama on CPU:
+Apply the following Model Custom Resource to install the Gemma 2 2B model using Ollama on CPU:
 ```yaml
 apiVersion: kubeai.org/v1
 kind: Model